 Students may take a double (second) major.
 The same requirements, including the maintenance of a minimum grade point average of 2.0, apply to the second major as to the first.
 In some cases, courses may be applicable to both majors.
 Students must then obtain the written approval for the shared course(s) from the directors of undergraduate studies of both departments.
 The second major is declared in the same way as the first (see above).

 The minor requirements are found in the departmental sections of the Bulletin.
 The minor must be completed with a minimum grade point average of 2.0.
 The minor is declared at the office of the sponsoring department or program.
-No more than one minor can be completed outside of the College in other divisions of NYU in order for the credits to count toward the baccalaureate degree, as the limit on non-CAS credits is set at 16 points.
+No more than one minor can be completed outside of the College in the other divisions of NYU, as the limit on non-CAS credits is set at 16 points.

 All requirements for a degree in the College must be met within a period of eight years from the date of matriculation.
 For transfer students and for students who are readmitted to the College, the length of time is proportionately reduced.
 Transfer credit is not granted for courses taken more than 10 years before the student's matriculation in the College.